phurinutwara/dotfiles/arch/README.md

    - Basic CLI/TUI usage:
      - you will have to run a lot of commands through installation\
        without helping of GUI (if you want deeply understand each command I suggest use `man`)
+     - I use $ before command to demonstrate a command to run in shell prompt\
+       otherwise, just a description in a code-block
    - A lot of Googling Research:
      - you usually might ran into problem while installing and you need\
        to be able to fix that stuck point on your own